ajbieber/url-shortener/README.md

 database.

 Finally, the last big improvement would be the algorithm for shortening urls.
-Due to time constraints, I chose to implements an algortim that converted a random number into a base_62 string, where base_62 contains all numbers, lowercase and uppercase letters.
+Due to time constraints, I chose to implement an algorithm that converted a random number into a base_62 string, where base_62 contains all numbers, lowercase and uppercase letters.
 For a lesser used tool, this option is fine.
 But as more and more urls are used up, the random number generator may have collisions, and will take longer and longer to generate a unique random number.
+Additionally, there would be a maximum of 9223372036854775807 urls, the value of `sys.maxsize`.